Caesium superoxide

-Caesium superoxide is the superoxide of caesium.
+Caesium superoxide is a chemical compound with the chemical formula CsO2.
+It consists of caesium cations Cs+ and superoxide anions O2−.
 It is an orange solid.

 Preparation

 Burning caesium in excess oxygen will produce caesium superoxide.

 Properties

 Caesium superoxide's crystal structure is same as calcium carbide.
 It contains direct oxygen-oxygen bonding.

 It reacts with water to form hydrogen peroxide and caesium hydroxide.

+Heating to approximately 400 °C induces thermal decomposition to caesium peroxide.

 The standard enthalpy of formation ΔHf0 of caesium superoxide is −295 kJ/mol.

 Caesium superoxide reacts with ozone to form caesium ozonide.